jhudsl/Computing_for_Cancer_Informatics/README.md

 This course will teach learners to:

-- Recognize various data management systems especially for cancer research related data
+- Recognize basic computing terminology and understand the basics about how computers and computing systems work
-- Compare and make informed decisions about computation platforms (including economic considerations)
+- Understand what a server is and the differences between cluster, grid, and cloud computing
-- Implement best practices for data security and privacy
+- Be aware of the appropriate etiquette for shared computing resources
-- Share data safely and securely in a variety of contexts
+- Recognize available shared computing resources for multiple data modalities
-- Handle IRB and data access requests
+- Recognize shared computing resources designed for specific types of data
-- Apply ethical consideration in data management workflows
+- Compare and make informed decisions about computing resources (including economic considerations)

 ## Encountering problems?